CodeReadingClubs/Resources/lola-club/agenda-s1.md

 # Code Reading Club agenda

 ## Club goals and expectations
+- Intro code reading club concept
+- Intro people in the group including experience & types of programming
+- Set sessions.
+Frequency and length.
+- Discuss goals and expectations of group members

 ## Exercises
 These exercises are best carried out when the code can fit on one or two pages.